 - Grab the dough’s edges, fold around the filling, and twist to secure it completely.
 Lay the bun on parchment paper or wax paper.
 Continue with the rest of the dough and stuffing.

-- Place the prepared buns on a flat baking sheet in a single layer, cover with a kitchen towel, and leave to rise for another 10 minutes.
+- Place the prepared buns on a flat baking sheet in a single layer, cover them with a kitchen towel, and leave to rise for another 10 minutes.

 - Arrange buns in a single layer, one inch apart, in a steamer.
 Toss 2 tablespoons of vinegar into the boiling water (for whiter buns).